 By design, code changes via SFTP are prevented in Test and Live.
 All code changes should be done in Dev.
 There are two ways to update code in Test or Live:

-Use the Workflow (Recommended): Deploy code from Dev to Test to Live via the Site Dashboard as outlined above.
+Use the Workflow (Recommended): Deploy code from Dev to Test to Live via the Site Dashboard or Terminus as outlined above, beginning in the Combine Code from Dev and Content from Live in Test section.

 You may also clone, import, export, and wipe the database and files per environment.
 Wiping completely resets the database and files, but leaves the codebase intact.
 This means you will lose all data and will need to either re-import, or re-install to get your site back online.